 Each required item listed on the Supply Fee Disclosure can be purchased by the College on behalf of the student.
 During the enrollment process and up through the first class session OR the physical receipt of items (whichever occurs first), students can opt-in or opt-out of receiving items.
-Once received, all physical items (as identified on the Supply Fee Disclosure) are non-returnable and non-refundable.
+Once received, all physical items (as identified on the Supply Fee Disclosure) are non-returnable and nonrefundable.
 Other refund amounts and conditions relating to charges other than tuition are identified on the Supply Fee Disclosure and in the Catalog Addendum under Enrollment Cost Breakdown.
+Institute of Technology is certified by the U.S. Department of Education as an eligible participant in the Federal Student Aid (FSA) programs established under the Higher Education Act of 1965 (HEA) as amended.
+When a student withdraws, the institution must complete four separate calculations (one for the Federal Return of Title IV Funds Calculation and three for the Tuition Refund Policy).
+The three Tuition Refund Policies will be compared and the calculation that is more lenient/most beneficial to the student will be used.